 Real Property: At plaintiff's election, either the diminution in value from immediately before to immediately after the loss, or the cost of repairs not to exceed the diminution in value, unless the plaintiff has some personal reason to seek restoration.
 Regal Const.
 Co. v.
 West Lanham Hills Citizen's Ass'n, 260 A.2d 82 (Md.
 1970).
 Additionally, a plaintiff is entitled to damages to compensate for the loss of use and enjoyment of the property, which can be calculated as a reasonable rental value.
 Superior Const.
 Co. v.
 Elmo, 102 A.2d 739 (Md.
 1954).
 In breach of contract actions involving defective performance of a construction contract, damages are measured by the reasonable cost of repair as long as it does not involve unreasonable economic waste.
 If economic waste results, the proper measure of damages is the diminution of market value.
 Yaffe v.
 Scarlett Place Residential Condo., Inc., 45 A.3d 844 (Md.
+Ct.
+Spec.
 App.
 2012).

 Personal Property: Total Loss: Property's value at the time of destruction.
 Western Md.
 R.R.
 Co. v.
 Martin, 73 A. 267 (Md.
 1909); Bastian v.
 Laffin, 460 A.2d 623 (Md.
+Ct.
+Spec.
 App.
 1983).
 Partial Loss: The lesser of the difference between the value of the property immediately before the harm has been done and its value immediately thereafter or the reasonable cost of repairs.
 Bastian v.
 Laffin.
 With respect to motor vehicles, the measure of damages includes a reasonable allowance for loss of use.
 Berry v.
 Queen, 233 A.3d 42 (Md.
 2020) (citing Washington, B. & A. E. R. Co. v.
 William A. Fingles, Inc., 109 A. 431 (1920)).

 Follows Daubert by relying on the Daubert factors to interpret Md.
 Rule 5-702 and determine the admissibility of expert testimony.
 Rochkind v.
 Stevenson, 236 A.3d 630 (Md.
 2020).
 All of the Daubert factors are relevant to the analysis and no single factor is dispositive.
-Id; see also Katz, Abosch, Windesheim, Gershman & Freedman, P.A. v.
-Parkway Neuroscience & Spine Inst., LLC, 301 A.3d 42 (Md.
-2023) (summarizing the evolution and clarifying the application of Md.
-Rule 5-702).
+Id.